vodnalasricharan/Face-Recognistion-using-custom-dataset-openCV/README.md

 <div align="center">
     <img src="./downloadzip.PNG" width="400px"</img>
 </div>
-<br>After that you can see a folder named Face-Recognisition-using-custom-dataset-openCV
+<br>After that you can see a folder named 'Face-Recognisition-using-custom-dataset-openCV'
 <br>Right click on the folder and click on pycharm open as project (you can use your favourite IDE if any)
 <div align="center">
     <img src="./openpycharm.PNG" width="400px"</img>